rileyatodd/personalSite/articles/perf-as-environmentalism.md

 when an average browser loads the initial url.
 An even better metric would include any work done to serve the page but that is harder to measure.

-- Have ad-blockers, insofar as they reduce the above ratio, been a huge win for the environment?
+- Have ad-blockers, insofar as they improve the above ratio, been a huge win for the environment?

 - Is it possible to enact legislation to internalize some of these externalities?
 Could we enforce some penalties based on efficiency ratings of the type mentioned above?